Joseph A. Allen, PhD

 Allen, J. A., Diefendorff, J., & *Ma, Y. (2014).
 Differences in emotional labor across cultures: A comparison of Chinese and U.S. service workers.
 Journal of Business and Psychology, 29(1), 21-35.
 DOI 10.1007/s10869-013-9288-7

 Allen, J. A. & *Mueller, S. (2013).
 The revolving door: A closer look at major factors in volunteers’ intention to quit.
 Journal of Community Psychology, 41(2), 139-155.
 DOI: 10.1002/jcop.21519

-If you would like to become a member of the CME, EMS, or VPA labs, please follow the application directions below.
+If you would like to become a member of CERC, please follow the applicaiton directions below.

-2. Send it and your résumé in an email to the lab coordinator, John Crowe (firstname.lastname@example.org).
+2. Send your résumé and a writing sample in an email to the lab coordinator, Kelly Prange (firstname.lastname@example.org).

 The Volunteer Program Assessment (VPA) was founded initially through a partnership between the University of North Carolina at Charlotte (UNCC) and The Humane Society of the United States, under the guidance of Dr. Steven Rogelberg.
 Fortunately, Dr. Joseph Allen, a founding member, brought VPA to the Omaha Area, including the University of Nebraska (UNO).
 The mission of VPA-UNO is to provide quantitative and qualitative data and feedback to non-profit organizations from the perspective of their volunteers with the goal of improving volunteer and organizational outcomes.
 VPA-UNO consists of faculty and students who help community agencies, at the local, regional, national, and international level, to ultimately improve volunteer experiences at all of the organizations we serve.
 Not only is VPA beneficial for the non-profit organizations we serve, but it also provides students with the opportunity to gain consulting experience.